Support from FASE's Education Technology Office

 Paper-based and digital assessments– any question type students can answer on paper or annotate on the document using their device:

-Online Assignments (Beta) – assessment set up and administered directly in Gradescope.
+Online Assignments – assessment set up and administered directly in Gradescope.
 Students can submit responses in Gradescope interface.

 Programming assessment - students submit code projects and instructors can grade them automatically or manually.